 Preparation and Tools from the Eberly Center

-Preparing for remote instruction
+Preparing for hybrid instruction

 - The goal is the same – to provide a quality educational experience that meets your course’s learning outcomes (even if the path getting there has changed).